Sharon-B/Inside-Out/README.md

 # Implementation

 Once the initial concept for the project was decided upon I first developed the wireframes.
 From these wireframes I then developed the basic database structure required.
+The initial database diagram can be seen [here](https://github.com/Sharon-B/Inside-Out/blob/main/readme-documentation/inside-out-db-diagram.png)

 I then set up the Django framework first by installing Django using: